 Street photographers often end up getting unwanted subjects in their shots.
-It can be a street vendor, a dog, children running about or just an out of place object.
-While it’s best to take care of all this while composing your shot, more often than not, things aren’t precisely under your control, which often lands you up with a photo that would be so good if only that one object weren’t in the frame.
+It can be a street vendor, dog, children running about, or an out-of-place object.
+While it’s best to take care of all this while composing your shot, more often than not, things aren’t precisely under your control, which often lands you up with a photo that would be so good if only one object weren’t in the frame.

 Well, if you’re a photographer, the chances are that you’re already accustomed to Photoshop and Lightroom.
 The good news is that they can help you fix these issues.
-In this article, we will see how to remove unwanted people and objects from our images.
+This article will show how to remove unwanted people and objects from our images.

 Removing large unwanted objects

 Step 1: Go ahead and load up the image you want in Photoshop.
-I’m going to use this photo of me trying to dab — trying being the keyword.
+I will use this photo of me trying to dab — trying being the keyword.
 Notice the person in the background?
 We’re going to try and remove him from the photo.

-Step 2: Zoom in a bit and focus on what you want to remove.
+Step 2: Zoom in and focus on what you want to remove.

 Step 3: Choose a selection tool and start outlining your object.
 In this case, I’ll use the magnetic lasso tool and outline this person.

-Often the thing you’re trying to remove will have a hazy outline, and the magnetic lasso tool might not work as well.
+Often the thing you’re trying to remove will have a hazy outline, and the magnetic lasso tool might not work either.
 You can see that the outline is quite sketchy in my case.
 You might want to select using the lasso tool manually for such cases.